certeu/droid-docs/docs/custom_fields.md

 - `ignore_search` to `True` will skip the search step
 - `ignore_export_error` to `True` will ignore the export error and integrity error

+???+ info

+    The `ignore_export_error` option currently only works with raw detection rules.

 Some of the settings placed in your `droid` configuration file can be replaced as well.

 ```yaml title="example_sigma.yml" hl_lines="25-36"